How Long Does It Typically Take to Get a Nursing Degree?

 Education Requirements

-You can become an RN either by completing an associate’s degree in nursing (ADN) or a bachelor of science in nursing degree (BSN).
+You can become an RN by completing an associate’s degree in nursing (ADN) or a bachelor of science in nursing (BSN).
 While the majority of nursing skills learned in an ADN and a BSN program are similar, BSN programs differ in that they expand their education into leadership, research and critical thinking.

 BSN degrees typically take four years to complete, while an ADN degree can be completed in two to three years.
 Programs for both degrees can be taken at colleges and universities both in-person and online.